netw0rm/atlaskit/packages/drag-and-drop/docs/USAGE.md

 -  `mapStateToProps?`: This **optional** function allows you to get provided with a small snapshot of drag state that is relevant to your *droppable*.
 Whatever you return from this function will be added to the props of your component.
 The main usecase of this is to add a `isDraggingOver` prop onto your component.

 ### Conditionally dropping

+> Keep in mind that this is not supported at this time.
+In this current initial version we only support reordering within a single list.

 - *droppables* can only be dropped on by *draggables* who share the same `type`.
 This is a simple way of allowing conditional dropping.
 - Using the `provide` function you can conditionally allow dropping based on your `ownProps`.
 This allows you to do arbitrarily complex conditional transitions.